et2536/EhsanTabatabaie.github.io/README.md

 # Ehsan Tabatabaie | Engineering Portfolio
-# Napkin Holder presentation with different color for material selection
+# Wire Cutter model presentation

 ## 1. Project Overview
-This file contains the CAD design rendering for a Napkin holder.
-The goal was to present same model in a the same environment with different material.
+This file contains the CAD design rendering for a Wire Cutter.

 ## 2. Design Visuals
 Below are the rendering of the model.